MicrosoftDocs/sdk-api/sdk-api-src/content/msacm/ns-msacm-acmformatdetails.md

 ### -field dwFormatIndex

 Index of the format to retrieve details for.
 The index ranges from zero to one less than the number of standard formats supported by an ACM driver for a format tag.
-The number of standard formats supported by a driver for a format tag is contained in the <b>cStandardFormats</b> member of the <a href="https://docs.microsoft.com/windows/desktop/api/msacm/ns-msacm-tacmformattagdetails">ACMFORMATTAGDETAILS</a> structure.
+The number of standard formats supported by a driver for a format tag is contained in the [ACMFORMATTAGDETAILS](/windows/win32/api/msacm/nf-msacm-acmformattagdetails)a> structure.
 The <b>dwFormatIndex</b> member is used only when an application queries standard format details about a driver by index; otherwise, this member should be zero.
 Also, this member will be set to zero by the ACM when an application queries for details on a format; in other words, this member is used only for input and is never returned by the ACM or an ACM driver.

 ### -field dwFormatTag